-- Students may receive up to 10% of the total program hours during this period, which must occur within the last 20% of their program. - The Future Professional, School Director, and the salon, shop, or spa will sign a contractual agreement, which will be filed in the Future Professional's record. - Future Professionals will only receive hours for instruction under the supervision of a licensed operator in their program of study, who must be physically present. - Students will not receive wages or commission for hours credited during their externship. - Participating salons/shops must provide weekly reports to both the school and the student, detailing the hours earned in each area of agreed training, which will be kept in the student's file. - During the externship, students must attend all remaining theory hours.
-Absences from the scheduled day will result in absent hours. - All school rules apply during the externship, including the requirement to wear a name tag at all times.
+- Students may receive up to 10% of the total program hours during this period. - The Future Professional, School Director, and the salon, shop, or spa will sign a contractual agreement, which will be filed in the Future Professional's record.

+- Future Professionals will only receive hours for instruction under the supervision of a licensed operator in their program of study, who must be physically present. - · Students will not receive wages or commission for hours credited during their externship. - Participating salons/shops must provide weekly reports to both the school and the student, detailing the hours earned in each area of agreed training, which will be kept in the student's file. - · All school rules apply during the externship, including the requirement to wear a name tag at all times.